Center for Strategic and International Studies: 21st century

+In 2024, the Center was designated as an "undesirable organization" in Russia.

 Funding

 For fiscal year 2013, CSIS had an operating revenue of US$32.3 million.
 The sources were 32% corporate, 29% foundation, 19% government, 9% individuals, 5% endowment, and 6% other.
 CSIS had operating expenses of $32.2 million for 2013—78% for programs, 16% for administration, and 6% for development.

 In September 2014, The New York Times reported that the United Arab Emirates had donated a sum greater than $1 million to the organization.
 Additionally, CSIS has received an undisclosed amount of funding from Japan through the government-funded Japan External Trade Organization, as well as from Norway.
 After being contacted by the Times, CSIS released a list of foreign state donors, listing 13 governments including those of Germany and China.
-The Center for Strategic and International Studies CSIS lists major funding from defense contractors such as Northrop Grumman, Lockheed Martin, Boeing, General Dynamics, and General Atomics.
+The Center for Strategic and International Studies CSIS lists major funding from defense contractors such as Northrop Grumman, Lockheed Martin, Boeing, General Dynamics, Raytheon Company and General Atomics.

-Significant funding has come from the governments of Japan, Taiwan, and the United Arab Emirates.
+Significant funding has come from the governments of the United States, Japan, Taiwan, and the United Arab Emirates.

 Programs and events

 CSIS undertakes numerous programs and projects each with its own unique missions and interests.
-For example, the Defense-Industrial Initiatives Group provides research into the defense industry on behalf of government and corporate customers.
+The Defense-Industrial Initiatives Group, for instance, provides research into the defense industry on behalf of government and corporate customers.
 The Global Health Policy Center focuses on U.S. engagements in HIV, tuberculosis, malaria, polio, and other high priorities, especially their intersection with U.S. national security interests.

 CSIS has often provided a platform for high-profile figures to make important statements about international relations issues.
 For example, in September 2019, former National Security Advisor John Bolton delivered his first speech since leaving office at CSIS, and used the opportunity to be highly critical of US policy towards North Korea.

 In 2012, CSIS hosted U.S. Secretary of State Hillary Clinton as she delivered a keynote address on "U.S. Strategic Engagement with North Africa in an Era of Change," that addressed the security of embassies in the wake of the 2012 Benghazi attack.

 CSIS hosts more than 350 students and professionals every year for variety of seminars and programming.
 CSIS also offers a master program in international relations in collaboration with the Maxwell School of Citizenship and Public Affairs at Syracuse University.